Changes from April 2020

 There are a number of factors to consider when deciding whether to buy a car personally or purchase it through your limited company.
-The answer will depend on a number of factors including if you are VAT registered, how many business miles you travel, how many personal miles you travel and the type/size of the car you are purchasing & how long you expect to keep the car for.
+The answer will depend on a number of factors including if you are VAT registered, how many business/personal miles you travel, whether you buy or lease the car, the emissions/cost of the car you are purchasing & how long you expect to keep the car for.

 Purchase the car personally